Transportation

 How are we doing?

-Colorado Springs’ Walk Score® is 36 out of 100 as of March 2022.
+Colorado Springs’ Walk Score® is 36 out of 100 as of August 2024.
 Scores between 25 and 49 are considered “car dependent,” with most errands requiring a car.
-Colorado Springs Walk Score® improved by 1 point since 2021.
 Colorado Springs is considered the 38th most walkable large city in the United States and ranks 6th of 6 peer cities for walkability.
-However, a little improvement would go a long way—improving by 8 points would improve the ranking to 2nd.
+However, a little improvement would go a long way—improving by 7 points would improve the ranking to 2nd.
 Of the peer communities, Boulder’s score was the highest at 56.
 Ten Colorado Springs neighborhoods rate above-average (over 50) for both walkability and bikeability.
 They include Shooks Run, Downtown, Knob Hill, Westside, Ivywild, Old Colorado City, North End, Venetian Village, Divine Redeemer, and Stratton Meadows.
 Fort Carson and the United States Air Force Academy are both excluded from Walk Score®’s urbanized area.
-USAFA maintains more than 30 miles of trails on its main campus and Fort Carson more than 20 miles.8
+USAFA and Fort Carson each maintains more than 30 miles of trails.10

 Potential Steps